 Banff National Park has quite a bit of accommodation for a Canadian park.
 There are plenty of options from camping, to hostels, to mid-range, and then luxury.

-You don’t to camp or stay at a hostel to visit Banff on a budget.
-Three are mid-range hotels for under $200 and lower depending on the season.
-If you’re planning to visit around Christmas or in July, August, or September it’s advised to book in advance.
+You don’t have to camp or stay at a hostel to visit Banff on a budget.
+There are mid-range hotels for under $200 and lower depending on the season.
+If you plan to visit around Christmas or in July, August, or September it’s advised to book well in advance.
 The sooner you book the more options you have.
-If you wait until the last minute you could be left with the more expensive hotels as the cheaper places book up faster.
+If you wait until the last minute you could be left with the more expensive hotels as the cheaper places tend to book up faster.

 Weekends in July and August book up quick, but even weekdays during these beautiful summer months will go fast.
 If you can it’s best to book a room between Monday and Friday.

 You don’t have to stay at a hotel though, there are some great Airbnbs in Banff to choose from.
 Airbnbs with multiple rooms are great for larger groups.
-Booking one with a kitchen also means that you can save money on food by cooking in.
+Booking one with a kitchen also means saving money on food by cooking in.

 If you can’t find any suitable Banff hotels or Airbnbs to stay at you can always stay just outside the park.
 Canmore, while still expensive is a great option that is only 15 minutes away from Banff.
-Aside from staying in Banff and Canmore there’s also Dead Mans Flats, Exshaw, Harvey Heights, Field, Cochrane, or Golden.
+Aside from staying in Banff and Canmore, there is also Dead Mans Flats, Exshaw, Harvey Heights, Field, Cochrane, or Golden.

 Utilize the Grocery Store

 There aren’t many grocery stores in Banff, but the two main ones are IGA and Nesters.
-Of course that doesn’t mean to skip all the Banff restaurants, it just means to limit your eating out to a few times on your trip.
+Of course, that doesn’t mean skipping all the Banff restaurants, it just means limiting your eating out to a few times on your trip.

 Consider Your Transport Options